Structure and governance

 The CPG industry depends on FDA to perform its regulatory role effectively, efficiently and transparently.
 In order to elevate and strengthen FDA’s role in supporting the CPG industry in meeting consumer demands and expectations and innovating for enhanced safety and environmental quality in the decades ahead, changes must be made.

 The consequences of inaction at FDA are not hypothetical, but real issues the team at Consumer Brands hears about from the 2,000 brands it represents every day.
-The dominant themes that have emerged from countless conversations are:
+The dominant themes that emerged from countless conversations included:

 • The split and siloed food program undercuts communication and collaboration at the expense of efficiency and responsiveness.